Web Analytics

 Their lives highlight themes of faith, obedience, pride, and repentance.

-By studying these figures, readers can gain insight into the qualities that make a righteous leader and the pitfalls that lead to ruin.
+By studying these figures, you can gain insight into the qualities that make a righteous leader and the pitfalls that lead to ruin.

 FAQs